 The Syracuse James Joyce Club

-Food and beverages may be purchased throughout the day in the in the Grewen Hall Foery Conference room and free parking is available in: parking lot "P," next to the Panasci Chapel, in parking lot "C," next to the Carroll Coyne Center for the Performing Arts, and, in the circle in front of Grewen Hall.
+Food and beverages may be purchased throughout the day in the in the Pub.
 Admission is free.
 For more information contact Kay O. Ellis at 488-6292, Marian Stanton at 593-9697, or Paul Dunn at:

-The writing contest is limited to Central New York students, with separate prizes for college students and high school seniors.
-Each applicant should electronically submit:
+The writing contest is limited to Central New York students (either high school or college) with the six contest adjudicators taking level of schooling of contestants into consideration for the grand prize.
+Each applicant should electronically submit either:

 - a critical essay relating to Joyce: his life, his work, his influence, etc; or,

-as an attachment to an e-mail sent to the Syracuse James Joyce Club, in care of,
+- Entries must be received by Tuesday midnight, May 27th, 2014, as an attachment to an e-mail sent to the Syracuse James Joyce Club, in care of:

 The James Joyce Club Scholarship Awards are intended to recognize the intellectual curiosity of our young people, while promoting an awareness in our schools of Joyce’s contribution to modern literature.